Self Care Measures After A Stroke

 What are self-care measures after a stroke?

 Self-care measures are steps you can take to help recover from a stroke.
 Self-care measures help you learn skills to do your normal daily activities and decrease pain or problems moving.
-Your caregiver will help you develop a plan to care for yourself at home and at work.
+Your healthcare provider will help you develop a plan to care for yourself at home and at work.

 What changes can a stroke cause?